 - Cooking the Wings: Preheat oil in your deep fat fryer (or a pan on the stovetop) to 190 Celcius.

-- Dip the wings into the coating, back into the buttermilk and then into the coating again, carefully lower into the fryer, and fry for approximately 6 – 7 minutes.
+- Dip the wings into the coating, back into the buttermilk and then into the coating again, carefully lower into the fryer, and fry for approximately 6 – 7 minutes, or until the wings are cooked through.
 Do this in batches of 4 – 5 wings at a time.

 - Remove the wings from the fryer, dip in Salted Caramel and leave on a wire rack while you cook the rest.